Jeremy-Martin4794/Personal-Projects/README.md

 # Personal-Projects
-A few personal programming projects
+This is a collection of a few personal programming projects of mine.
+Keep in mind that some of these projects are **not** complete yet.